DAY TO DAY PRACTICALITIES

 What type of general maintenance will Gidget owners need to do?

 On handover of a Gidget, the new owner receives instructions on how to maintain their camper in good condition.
-This owner-maintenance includes servicing of the slide-out runners and how to flush your water tank once a year.
+This owner-maintenance includes everything from servicing of the slide-out runners, how to undertake regular cleaning of your water and waste tanks, and maintaining your battery and power systems.
 Gidget has been designed to be a low maintenance camper with simple but effective and durable mechanisms that when treated correctly and maintained as directed provide the owners many years of problem-free camping.

 Where are Gidget Campers built?
 Are there any manufacturing facilities in the USA?